animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode (SDG) 2.0 introduces a new annotation-based configuration model to configure and bootstrap Apache Geode using the Spring container.
+Spring Data for GemFire (SDG) 2.0 introduces a new annotation-based configuration model to configure and bootstrap Apache Geode using the Spring container.